JesseTG/jessetg.github.io/_posts/2017-03-31-sun-salutation.md

 6. On the main menu, select `Continue installation remotely using SSH`.
 7. The installer will guide you from there.
 Make sure your network will let you SSH in!

 There, now you don't have babysit a sluggish serial line.
 Continue installing Debian as usual.
-Just note that the package repos available out of the box do not contain SPARC64-built software, so you might get warnings or errors.
+Just note that the package repos available out of the box don't have SPARC64-built software, so you might get warnings or errors.

 ## First Boot

-So you've got Debian on a Sun Fire T2000.
-Now what?
-Well, the ISOs I linked to earlier do not provide Debian Ports out of the box (as of this writing).
+The ISOs I linked to earlier do not provide Debian Ports out of the box (as of this writing).
+The first thing you can do is rectify that.
 Instructions for enabling it are [here](https://www.ports.debian.org/archive), but basically it's adding these two lines to `/etc/apt/sources.list`:

 ```
 deb http://ftp.ports.debian.org/debian-ports unstable main
 deb http://ftp.ports.debian.org/debian-ports unreleased main
 ```

 The ISOs don't come with `sudo`, so you'll need to `su` to `root` and edit them with `nano`.
-Then do `apt-get update && apt-get dist-upgrade`.
-Then go have some lunch.
+Then do `apt-get update && apt-get dist-upgrade` and go out for lunch.
 When you get back, install `sudo`, then whatever else you'd like.

 Amazingly, this repo actually has recent software.
-Hell, some of it (including `gcc` and `bash`) is actually newer than what I have on my own laptop.
-There's even new hipster Unix-tool-alikes like [`fizsh`](https://github.com/zsh-users/fizsh), [`ag`](https://github.com/ggreer/the_silver_searcher), and [`jq`](https://stedolan.github.io/jq) (:heart:) available.
+Hell, some of it (including `gcc` and `bash`) is newer than what I have on my own laptop.
+There's even new hipster coreutils-alikes like [`fizsh`](https://github.com/zsh-users/fizsh), [`ag`](https://github.com/ggreer/the_silver_searcher), and [`jq`](https://stedolan.github.io/jq) (:heart:) available.

 ## Thirty-Two Times the Fun

-I was then asked to benchmark these machines (or at least one of them, since they're identical).
+Remember, I've still got to benchmark these machines (or at least one of them, since they're identical).
 I *was* to be given a comparable x86 server for more meaningful data, but at the time of writing that hasn't happened.
 If I get access later, I'll update this post with the relevant numbers.
 Or maybe I'll just use my own laptop.
 I dunno.

 Also, **note that I am a complete benchmarking amateur.**